HUHARED/LiberRPA/README.md

 ## Download Compressed Package

 If you're unfamiliar with creating conda environments and setting up VS Code,  it's recommended that download the latest version of the main program's compressed package from [this page](https://1drv.ms/f/s!AjBKSBwsKFwl0ZM5bPY2_oNz1XhPGg?e=JIabBh).
 After downloading, extract it to your target folder.
-The final name of the LiberRPA root directory should be "LiberRPA_Vx.x.x".
+The final name of the LiberRPA root directory should be "LiberRPA_vX.X.X".

 ## Initialization